lbl-srg/obc/specification/source/benefitsToRatePayers.rst

    Estimated benefits of OpenBuildingControl.

-If we assume 75% adoption of OpenBuildingControl over the next ten years, a controls retrofit rate of 10%/yr and a new building construction rate of 1.5%/yr, then, after 10 years, the amount of building stock that is impacted by OpenBuildingControl is 21% (see :numref:`fig_est_ben`).
+If we assume 75% adoption of OpenBuildingControl over the next ten years, a controls retrofit rate of 10% per year and a new building construction rate of 1.5% per year, then, after 10 years, the amount of building stock that is impacted by OpenBuildingControl is 21% (see :numref:`fig_est_ben`).
 Assuming the potential benefit of $0.45B savings in electricity, the estimated benefits are $95M/yr savings for California IOU ratepayers.